 158th Annual Conference, Bideford 2020

-All DA face-to-face events up to the end of August 2021 have been cancelled because of the COVID-19 pandemic.
+All DA face-to-face events between March 2020 and the end of August 2021 were cancelled because of the COVID-19 pandemic.

 See our dedicated page for the latest information.

 We are required by our constitution to hold an AGM each year and our 2020 AGM was held online by videoconference on Saturday 3 October 2020.
 See here for details.

 The short presentation took place on 4 June outside Exeter Cathedral.